geoserver/geoserver/doc/en/user/source/tutorials/animreflector.rst

   Nested parameters (such as required by the ``format_options``, ``env`` and ``view_params`` parameters), are supported using the syntax of ``param:name`` (for example, ``view_params:year``).
 * **avalues** is a comma-separated list of the values the animation parameter has for each frame.
-  If a value contain commas these must be escaped using "\".
+  If a value contain commas these must be escaped using a backslash.
   (For instance, this occurs when providing BBOX values.)

 The Animator parses the input values and uses string replacement to generate the sequence of WMS requests to be executed.